4dn-dcic/tibanna/docs/monitoring.rst

 Log
 ###

 Using your job ID, you can also check your S3 bucket to see if you can find a file named <jobid>.log.
 This will happen 5~10min after you start the process, because it takes time for an instance to be ready and send the log file to S3.
 The log file gets updated, so you can re-download this file and check the progress.
-Checking the log file can be done through the ``invoke log`` command.
+Checking the log file can be done through the ``tibanna log`` command.
 For example, to view the last 60 lines of the log for job ``lSbkdVIQ6VtX``,

 ::

-    invoke log --job-id=lSbkdVIQ6VtX | tail  -60
+    tibanna log --job-id=lSbkdVIQ6VtX | tail  -60

 ::